 De Waal’s characteristic series of porcelain pots shifts the attention from each pot to their grouping as a whole, the created spaces between them and how the viewer’s gaze flows through the art work.

-Artipelag’s exhibition will be the first time that de Waal’s works are presented in Sweden and will include close to forty art works from 2012 to 2017.
-About ten of these works are new, stemming from a dialogue with the works of Morandi; de Waal has on numerous occasions emphasized Morandi as one of his greatest sources of inspiration.
-Furthermore, de Waal will produce a work directly on the gallery walls of Artipelag, relating to Morandi’s paintings.
+Artipelag’s exhibition is the first time that de Waal’s works are presented in Sweden and includes close to forty art works from 2012 to 2017.
+About ten of these works are new, stemming from a dialogue with the works of Morandi – de Waal has on numerous occasions emphasized Morandi as one of his greatest sources of inspiration.
+Furthermore, de Waal has produced a work directly on the gallery walls of Artipelag, relating to Morandi’s paintings.